-Image via LG Display
+Image via Fast Company

 Display database for engineers Search thousands of display panels by multiple characteristics and compare results side-by-side using the display database multisearch.

 Could this new type of heads-up display redefine the augmented reality experience?
 "Andrew Maimone’s device is called a Pinlight Display and he has been working on this device in collaboration with three researchers from the University of North Carolina and two from Nvidia Research.
 The Pinlight Display does not rely on standard optical components.
 Instead, it utilizes an array of “pinlights”, which are essentially bright dots.
 Maimone explains that “A transparent display panel is placed between the pinlights and the eye to modulate the light and form the perceived image.”
 He added that "Since the light rays that hit each display pixel come from the same direction, they appear in focus without the use of lenses."
 (Video)" via Mobile Commerce Press